-The project was designed by Acme, a London based practice.
-Marsa Plaza is located in the center of the Al Mouj Quarter on the western edge of Muscat in Oman.
+The project was designed by Acme, a London-based practice.
+Marsa Plaza is located in the centre of Al Mouj Quarter on the western edge of Muscat in Oman.
 It is conceived as the heart of the marina district, linking the main boulevard to the seafront promenade.
 It aims to be not just a gathering space for the local community, but also an amenity destination for Muscat’s visitors.

-The levels of the square are stepped to bring the local city closer to the water’s edge and to form a natural amphitheater around the central water feature.
-Two restaurants, each divided into three separate volumes, are located behind metal shading screens – mashrabiya.
+The levels of the square are stepped to bring the datum levels of the city closer to the water’s edge and to form a natural amphitheater around the central water feature.
+Two restaurants, each divided into three separate areas, are located behind metal shading screens – mashrabiya.

-Grankraft, as the steelwork and façade contractor, has executed 5,500m² of the mashrabiya inspired façade and canopies which protect the plaza and the glazed facades from the intense sunlight whilst maintaining open views out to sea.
+As a steelwork and facade contractor, Grankraft has executed 5,500m² of the mashrabiya inspired façade and canopies which protect the plaza and the glazed facades from the intense sunlight whilst maintaining open views out to sea.

 Grankraft started to be involved with the project during the design stage.
-The original design was with tubular steel structure, a GRC rhomboid roof and façade panels which were generated with parametric design to respond to the shading needs.
+The original design was with a tubular steel structure, a GRC rhomboid roof, and façade panels which were generated with parametric design to respond to the shading needs.

 This original design proposal was very heavy with the steel structure weighing approximately 1200MT and the GRC panels approximately 200kg/m2.
-The imposed reactions on the pile foundation were causing problems in the design due to their proximity of the quay wall foundations of the breakwater retaining walls.
+The imposed reactions on the pile foundation were causing problems in the foundation design due to their proximity to the quay wall foundations of the breakwater retaining walls.

-Grankraft optimized the steel structure to weigh 200MT, instead of 1200MT of the original design, and re-engineered the wall and roof panels in structural aluminium maintaining the same aesthetic appearance as the GRC panels of the original design while weighing only 30kg/m2 (1/6 of GRC panels dead weight).
+Grankraft optimised the steel structure to weigh 200MT, instead of the 1200MT of the original design, and re-engineered the wall and roof panels in structural aluminium maintaining the same aesthetic appearance as the GRC panels of the original design while weighing only 30kg/m2 (1/6 of GRC panels dead weight).